 To understand American working conditions at the end of the 20th century, students explore primary materials from the Library of Congress’ American Memory collections.
 Using photographs, music, newspaper articles and editorials, the lesson allows students to explore the poor conditions that precipitated the rise of unions and determine how such primary sources can be used to justify arguments of those who claimed organizing labor was necessary.
 The lesson includes links to many specific, relevant documents from the American Memory collections.
 Designed for grades 8 to 10.

 The Progressive Movement: Practice Test

-High School level quiz on Progressivism from Prentice Hall.
+High-school-level multiple-choice quiz on Progressivism from Prentice Hall.

 Then and Now: Public Health From 1900 to Today

 Throughout the 20th Century, the world has become a healthier place, for example, life expectancy has increased by almost 30 years.
 These changes can be attributed to improvements in public health, disease control, sanitation, immunization, better maternal and child health, and healthier lifestyles.
 This lesson plan will examine the public health issues and diseases doctors faced during the 1900’s.

 This is a broad, 10-week project where students focus on the major trends and changes in the United States from 1890 to 1941 and how these changes affected groups and individuals.
 Students are broken into groups by decade and cover six primary themes (such as immigration, industrialization and the growth of capitalism) and a series of topics.
 Students identify and utilize primary sources to discuss these changes, using materials from the Library of Congress’ American Memory collections and other materials they gather.
 Designed for grades 6 to 12.